Diskcat

 Disk Labels

 This labeling option is only allowed if you are using it in conjuntion with the -aO output option which creates/appends an output file containing the results of the program.
 The disk label is normally used when creating disk catalogs of numerous disks.
 You can provide a unique label (up to 9 characters long) for each disk.
 If the disk label ([-I label] option) is used, then the disk serial number is replaced by that label.
 It is suggested that all the disk labels, if used, be of the same length so that when the file is printed the disk labels all line up properly.
-(REMEMBER: if you are using this program to catalog many floppy disks, always use the -[aO] (append) options to cause the output file to be appended.).
-See also the COMMENT options.

 Another alternative to keying in a separate (-I) disk label each time using the -I option is to use the lower case -i option.
 The lower case option is an automatic number incrementing option.
 The program must be run from a default hard disk directory.
-It then looks for a file called DISKLABL in the default directory.
+It then looks for a file called DISKLABL in that directory.
 If it doesn’t find one it will create it.
 It picks up the 10 character ascii contents of the file DISKLABL; if none is there it starts the label numbers at 1001.
 This 1001 is used as the label to add to each record of the output file just as if you had keyed in -I 1001.
 The program then places the 1001 in the DISKLABL file and closes it.

 Then, when the next disk is catalogued and the program finds 1001 (the last label number used) as the contents of the DISKLABL file it takes that 1001 and adds 1 to it to make it 1002.
 This 1002 then becomes the label to add to the output file records.
 It also replaces the DISKLABL contents with 1002 so the next time the program is run it will find 1002, and increase it to 1003 etc.